-9. CONCLUSION
+IX.
+CONCLUSION

 BGP peering links are important in both the global Internet and in BGP/MPLS VPNs.
-We have analysed the stability of eBGP peering links in a transit AS and have shown that those links often fail, usually for short periods of time.
+We have shown that upon failure of a peering link current BGP routers are not able to react immediately to the failure.

 In this paper, we have proposed a new technique to ensure that the packet flow on failed eBGP peering links can be recovered within 50 milliseconds.
 Our solution relies on two types of protection tunnels.
 Its main advantages are that it can be incrementally deployed, does not require major changes to the BGP protocol and is applicable for both normal BGP peering links and for the links to customer sites in BGP/MPLS VPNs.